akshar-raaj/designing-data-intensive-applications/data-models-and-query-languages/README.md

 The driving forces behind the evolution of NoSQL database
 - Scalability challenges of relational databases
+  - In terms of data volume
+  - In terms of write througput
 - Restrictiveness of relational databases
 - Impedance mismatch of relational databases
 - Need for better data locality